 Critics say that the jealous God Jehovah would never approve of such a thing, just like a jealous wife wouldn't share her husband with another woman.
 Christians obey God.
 JW's obey the organization.
 Since the organization is thought to be God's channel of communication, God speaks his truth to the organization and the organization tells JW's what God has said.
 Once again, why is this necessary?
 If a person reads the Bible and prays to God for understanding, will God not answer them?
 Of course he will.

-The Watchtower encourages Witnesses to hate apostates.
+JW.ORG Incites Jehovah's Witnesses to hate apostates.
 This is contrary to the instructions of Jesus to love your enemies.
-Even though JW's fear questioning the Watchtower, many refuse to hate anyone because they know such wisdom is not from God.
+Even though JW's fear questioning the organization, many refuse to hate anyone because they know such wisdom is not from God.

-Continued > Is The Watchtower A Dangerous Religious Cult?
+Continued > Is Watchtower A Dangerous Religious Cult?